 The search contact can provide information about required qualifications, the application process, and awards.

 Awards may include an in-state tuition scholarship (up to 9 credit hours per fall and spring semesters), a stipend, a meal plan, and housing.
 Assignments range from 10 to 20 hours per week and may provide stipends from $2,500 to $6,000 per academic year.
-Stipends and/or tuition scholarships cover tuition only; it is the student's responsibility to pay all college fees and are subject to the College's financial liability schedule.
+Stipends and/or tuition scholarships cover in-state tuition only; it is the student's responsibility to pay and additional costs and all college fees and are subject to the College's financial liability schedule.

 Graduate assistants must complete a Tuition Scholarship Award Application for each semester funding is sought.

 Applicants must be accepted into a graduate program as a matriculated student.
 There is usually an application process for each assistantship position.
 Check with the department offering the position to determine the process and requirements.